L. Creede Lambard

 1515 N. 150th St.

-I won my section in the 1979 Phone Sweepstakes, but I cheated by living in Montana at the time – a very poopular section.
-(I got a Clean Sweep out of it!)
+I won my section in the 1979 Phone Sweepstakes, but I cheated by living in Montana at the time – a very rare (and therefore popular) section.
+(I got a Clean Sweep out of it – I worked all 74 (at the time) ARRL sections!)

-Mercury Northwest (a public service oriented ham radio club in the Seattle area).
+, a public service oriented ham radio club in the Seattle area.
 Feel

 free to borrow it if you're looking for a basic introduction to digital